 The Queen's Medal for Champion Shot shall be worn in sequence prescribed in the Canadian Orders, Decorations and Medals Directive, and in the following manner:

-on the left breast, suspended from the ribbon described above, after the Emergency Medical Services Exemplary Service Medal and before the Service Medal of the Most Venerable Order of the Hospital of St. John of Jerusalem.
+on the left breast, suspended from the ribbon described above, after the Peace Officer Exemplary Service Medal and before the Service Medal of the Most Venerable Order of the Hospital of St. John of Jerusalem.

 The use of a post-nominal is not authorized for this medal.

 Until 1991, the medals issued in Canada were similar in design to their British counterparts.